Propagation Networks for Model-Based Control Under Partial Observation: Experiments

 \subsection{Physics Simulation}

 We aim to predict the future states of physical systems.
 We first describe the network used across tasks and then present the setup of each task as well as the experimental results.

-\myparagraph{Model architecture.}
+\myparagraph{Model architecture}

-For the IN baseline, we use the same network as described in~\cite{Battaglia2016Interaction}.
-For \basemodelshort, we adopt similar network structure where the relation propagator $f_R^l (1\le l \le L)$ is an MLP with four 150-dim hidden layers and the object propagator $f_O^l (1\le l \le L-1)$ has one 100-dim hidden layer.
+For the IN baseline, we use the same network as described in the original work~\cite{Battaglia2016Interaction}.
+For \basemodelshort, we adopt similar network structure where the relation propagator $f_R^l(\cdot) (1\le l \le L)$ is an MLP with four 150-dim hidden layers and the object propagator $f_O^l(\cdot) (1\le l \le L-1)$ has one 100-dim hidden layer.
 Both output a 100-dim propagation vector.
-For fully observable scenarios, $f^L_O$ has one 100-dim hidden layer and outputs a 2-dim vector representing the velocity at the next time step.
-For partially observable cases, $f^L_O$ outputs one 100-dim vector as the latent representation.
+For fully observable scenarios, $f^L_O(\cdot)$ has one 100-dim hidden layer and outputs a 2-dim vector representing the velocity at the next time step.
+For partially observable cases, $f^L_O(\cdot)$ outputs one 100-dim vector as the latent representation.

-For \modelshort, we use an MLP with three 150-dim hidden layers as the relation encoder $f_O^{\text{enc}}$ and one 100-dim hidden layer MLP as the object encoder $f_O^{\text{enc}}$.
-Light-weight neural networks are used for the propagators $f_O^l$ and $f_R^l$, both of which only contain one 100-dim hidden layer.
+For \modelshort, we use an MLP with three 150-dim hidden layers as the relation encoder $f_R^{\text{enc}}(\cdot)$ and one 100-dim hidden layer MLP as the object encoder $f_O^{\text{enc}}(\cdot)$.
+Light-weight neural networks are used for the propagators $f_O^l(\cdot)$ and $f_R^l(\cdot)$, both of which only contain one 100-dim hidden layer.

-\myparagraph{Newton's cradle.} A typical Newton's cradle consists of a series of identically sized rigid balls suspended from a frame.
+\myparagraph{Newton's cradle} A typical Newton's cradle consists of a series of identically sized rigid balls suspended from a frame.
 When one ball at the end is lifted and released, it strikes the stationary balls.
 Forces will transmit through the stationary balls and push the last ball upward immediately.
-In our setup, we assume full-state observation and the graph $G$ of $n$ balls has $2n$ objects representing the balls and the corresponding fixed pinpoints above the balls, as can be seen in~\fig{fig:cradle}a, where $n=5$.
+In our fully observable setup, the graph $G$ of $n$ balls has $2n$ objects representing the balls and the corresponding fixed pinpoints above the balls, as shown in~\fig{fig:cradle}a, where $n=5$.
 There will be $2n$ directed relations describing the rigid connections between the fixed points and the balls.
 Collisions between adjacent balls introduce another $2(n-1)$ relations.

 We generated 2,000 rollouts over 1,000 time steps, of which 85\% of the rollouts are randomly chosen as the training set, while the rest are held as the validation set.
-The model was trained for 2,000 epochs with a mini-batch of 32.
-We use the Adam optimizer~\cite{kingma2014adam} with an initial learning rate of 0.001.
-We downscale the learning rate by 0.8 each time the validation error stops decreasing for over 20 epoches.
+The model was trained with a mini-batch of 32 using Adam optimizer~\cite{kingma2014adam} with an initial learning rate of 1e-3.
+We reduce the learning rate by 0.8 each time the validation error stops decreasing for over 20 epochs.